privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v2.x/getting-started.md

 ### Deploy Poll

+Before deploying a Poll, make sure you have set the coordinator MACI public key to which you own the private key.
 To deploy your first Poll you can run the following command:

 ```sh
 pnpm deploy-poll:NETWORK
 ```

 :::important
-Making another poll doesn't require deploying MACI contracts again, you can deploy another poll running the `pnpm deploy-poll:NETWORK` command and then use the updated poll-id.
+Starting another poll doesn't require deploying MACI contracts again, you can run `pnpm deploy-poll:NETWORK` command and then use the new poll-id.
 :::

 ## Poll Finalization

 As a coordinator, first you need to merge signups and messages (votes).
-Messages are stored in a queue so when the poll is over, the coordinator needs to create the tree from the queue ([AccQueue](/docs/core-concepts/merkle-trees#accumulator-queue)).
+Messages are stored in a queue so when the poll is over, the coordinator needs to create the merkle tree from the queue ([AccQueue](/docs/v2.x/core-concepts/merkle-trees#accumulator-queue)).
 This optimization is needed to reduce gas cost for voters.
-Then coordinator generates proofs for the message processing, and tally calculations.
+Then the coordinator generates proofs for the message processing, and tally calculations.
 This allows to publish the poll results on-chain and then everyone can verify the results when the poll is over.
 You run a merge with:

 ```bash
 pnpm merge:[network] --poll [poll-id]